joyent/conch-api/docs/modules/Conch::Controller::User.md

 Stores a new password for the current user.

-Optionally takes a query parameter 'clear\_tokens', to also revoke session tokens for the user, forcing the user to log in again.
+Optionally takes a query parameter `clear_tokens`, to also revoke session tokens for the user, forcing the user to log in again.
 Possible options are:

 ```